NarodGaming/pandemic-framework/articles/installation.md

 ## Git Submodules

 **Git Submodules** allow you to easily get the latest changes to the engine using a single command.
-They also let you clone the engine's code directly into your own repository, and make changes to your game without ever interfering with the engine itself.
+They also let you clone the engines code directly into your own repository, and make changes to your game without ever interfering with the engine itself.

 To set this up, do the following: